slimit75/BackgroundRandomizer/README.md

 # XP-RandomBackground
 Provides a random background image at startup for X-Plane 11.

-# DISCLAIMER: This is unfinished and may be broken.

 ## Requirements
 - The latest Python 3 version, developed for Python 3.7.3
 - X-Plane 11 (untested on X-Plane 10)